galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/cli-command-reference.md

 On Windows (Powershell)

 1. Download the binary and re-name it to `galasactl`.
 2. Add `galasactl` to your PATH to enable the tool to be called from the command line without having to specify the path to the directory in which it is stored.
-For example, ```export PATH=${PATH}:/my/folder/containing/galasactl```.
 3. Open `cmd.exe` and type `start galasactl.exe` in the directory containing `galasactl`.

 You are now able to run Galasa CLI commands from the command line.